 - Logistics manager

-- Assistant logistics manager and video operator
+- Assistant logistics manager

 The stay on the glacier will be guaranteed by the installation of a professional Base Camp: